 The Company is a member of the Association of Investment Companies (the "AIC").
 The Board has considered the Principles and Provisions of the AIC Code of Corporate Governance ("AIC Code") dated February 2019.
-The AIC Code addresses the Principles and Provisions set out in the UK Corporate Governance Code (the "UK Code"), as well as setting out additional Provisions on issues that are of specific relevance to JPEL.
+The AIC Code addresses the principles and provisions set out in the UK Corporate Governance Code (the "UK Code"), as well as setting out additional provisions on issues that are of specific relevance to JPEL.

-The Board considers that reporting against the Principles and Provisions of the AIC Code, which has been endorsed by the Financial Reporting Council and the Guernsey Financial Services Commission, provides more relevant information to shareholders.
+The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the Financial Reporting Council and the Guernsey Financial Services Commission, provides more relevant information to shareholders.

-The Company has complied with the Principles and Provisions of the AIC Code (except for the areas of non-compliance as explained below).
-The AIC Code is available on the AIC website (www.theaic.co.uk).
-It includes an explanation of how the AIC Code adapts the Principles and Provisions set out in the UK Code to make them relevant for Companies.
+The Company has complied with the principles and provisions of the AIC Code (except for the deviation as explained below).
+The AIC Code is available on the AIC website (www.theaic.co.uk) and includes an explanation of how the AIC Code adapts the principles and provisions set out in the UK Code to make them relevant for investment companies.

-A Senior Independent Director ("SID") has not been appointed by JPEL as all administrative functions are outsourced to the Manager and the Administrator and JPEL has relied on the procedures put in place by these service providers to enable the correct channels of communication to exist.
-As JPEL is no longer actively making new investments, is returning capital to shareholders and as all directors perform an active role and have filled their respective positions for a material length of time, they themselves are available to talk to shareholders if it is not appropriate to discuss such issues with the chairman (notwithstanding that none of them carry the SID title).
+A senior independent director ("SID") has not been appointed by JPEL as all administrative functions are outsourced to the Manager and the Administrator (as defined below) and JPEL has relied on the procedures put in place by these service providers to enable the correct channels of communication to exist.
+Although none of the Directors have a SID title, Directors are available to talk to shareholders if it is not appropriate to discuss issues with the chairman as: (i) JPEL is no longer actively making new investments; (ii) JPEL is returning capital to shareholders; (iii) the Directors perform an active role; and (iv) the Directors have filled their respective positions for a material length of time.
+All other provisions of the AIC Code have been complied with.